When embarking on a new SEO campaign, there are several areas to tackle. These are:

-- What keywords to target
+- The keywords to target

-- What type of content to create
+- The types of content to create

 An SEO campaign has three major components: on-page, off-page, and technical.
 Nonetheless, because of its growing importance, we, at Optimind, add content as the fourth major component of an SEO campaign.